 Be kind.
 Everyone you meet is fighting a hard battle.

 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
-It is our light, not our darkness, that most frightens us. -Nelson Mandela
+It is our light, not our darkness, that most frightens us. -Marianne Williamson

 There is in every true woman's heart a spark of heavenly fire, which lies dormant in the broad daylight of prosperity; but which kindles up and beams and blazes in the dark hour of adversity. -Washington Irving